UK business Marketing URLS directory

 Procedure:

-• You can start by filling the kettle halfway with water and boil it.
+• Fill the kettle halfway with water and bring it to a boil.

-• Later, when the water boils, add 1 to 2 tablespoons citric acid and let the mixture rest for 15 to 20 minutes.
+• Once the water is boiling, add 1 to 2 tablespoons of citric acid to the kettle.

-• Drain off the water and scrub with a sponge as needed.
+• After the soaking time, carefully drain off the water and use a sponge or brush to scrub any remaining residue as needed.

 3. Using Lemon Juice For Cleaning Kettle